Super Mario World 2: Yoshi's Island

 Marching Milde's Fort

-Originally, the hub room 3-4 and all four branches were located in the same room, 55.
+Originally, the hub room of World 4-4 and all four branches were located in the same room, 55.
 At some point, the right-hand side branches were relocated to a new room, AA.
 However, a few sprites were overlooked during the duplication and cleanup process.
 As such, a Snifit and two Bullet Bill blasters can be found in room 55, and a Lava Bubble and bucket can be found in room AA, all floating out in the middle of nowhere.

 Interestingly, the bucket copy indicates it was once three blocks to the right from its final position.

-Hookbill The Koopa's Castle
+Hookbill the Koopa's Castle

 In the first room, there is a section where two Koopas fall from holes in the ceiling.
 However, the level data shows that there was originally a third Koopa.
 For whatever reason, the third hole in the ceiling was removed, but the Koopa was left stranded.